This is what democracy looks like! A look inside the Women's March throughout the years.

 Women's March in Washington, D.C.
 2020

-Four years ago today, a movement reawakened on the streets of Washington, D.C.
-Thousands of women united for the first time, to participate in the largest protest in U.S. history: The Women's March.
+Considering it's Women's History Month, we figured we revisit some iconic moments in history, geared towards the empowerment of women.
+Case and point: the Women's March in Washington, D.C.
+Since it's inception in 2017, thousands of women united every year to participate in the largest protest in U.S. history.
 I've participated in every Women's March since the first, with the exception of this year's being cancelled due to the Covid-19 pandemic, and it's difficult to believe four years has passed since its origination.

 So much has changed since the first Women's March.
 Back then, we were marching to protest the inauguration of a xenophobic president, mourning the presidential loss of Hillary Clinton.
 There was so much uncertainty and fear lingering in the air at the time.
-Flash forward four years, and that president has been voted out, welcoming a new generation that includes America's first Black, female Vice President.
+Flash forward four years, and that president has been voted out, welcoming a new generation that includes America's first Black, female Vice President of South Asian decent.

 So I guess our marching paid off after all.